WishToon/Hollow-Knight-RPG/README.md

 # Hollow-Knight-RPG
 Used for Foundry V12

 To use this system for Foundry VTT, please install [Custom System Builder](https://gitlab.com/custom-system-builder/custom-system-builder) version 4.8.5 by [LinkedFluuuush](https://gitlab.com/linkedfluuuush) as your game system.
 At the moment the system will be on version 12 until some bugs can be fixed for version 13 on foundry.
+When it's updated, i'll share both data files for version 12 and 13 incase there are external add-on mods that don't update.

 <h2>What to know</h2>
 When you launch the world and look into the Actors Tab.
 You'll see a folder named template.
 It contains an examples of the character sheet and a folder called <b>'Do Not Delete'</b>.
 I recommend to not delete anything under these <B>'Do Not Delete'</B> folders.
 They are the raw templates of the character sheets and items for the world.
 You'll later come across folders named <B>'Can Modify'</B>.
 These are used to add new items into the game, just make sure to duplicate them as these are left blank.
 And lastly <B>'Template Encyclopedia'</B> are used for Quality of Life changes, essentially they are hyperlinks for minor info from the PDF's.